akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 # Create a rule in the PIM UI

 To create a rule via the UI, go to `Settings/Rules` and click on `Create`.
 A creation popin appears.
 Choose a **code** and a **label** to name your rule, then validate.
 You rule is created!
-You can now define you product selection and the action(s) you want to apply to your selection.
+You can now define your product selection and the action.s you want to apply to your selection.
 Let's go!

 Once your rule is created, the rule edit screen appears.
 In this screen, you can see two tabs: the `rule builder` and `properties`.
-In the `Properties` tab, you can define the **priority** of your rule, but also its label translations.
+In the `Properties` tab, you can define the [priority](what-is-a-rule.html/definition-of-a-rule) of your rule, but also its label translations.
 This fields can be updated afterward.
 Only the code is immutable.

 ## The Rule builder tab

 This screen is the more important screen in the rules menu as this is where you can manage your conditions and actions.

 :::warning
 This screen is still under development, mind you!
-All the filters and actions are not yet available in the UI but don't worry, you can still use the [import job](##Create-rules-via-a-YML-import) to create rules based on filters/actions that are not managed yet in the UI.
+All the filters and actions are not available yet in the UI but don't worry, you can still use the [import job](##create-rules-via-a-YML-import) to create rules based on filters/actions that are not managed yet in the UI.
 When the filters/actions are not ready yet in the PIM UI, we display a mini-helper to inform you.
 :::

 The first thing to do is to filter the products you want to update with this rule.
 To do so, there are a bunch of filters available under the `Add condition` button.